Last updated on August 30th, 2023

-The territory of the Acropolis in ancient times included temples and theater, palaces and sanctuaries, library, and sleeping quarters.
-And the main, ordinary, residential part of the city of Pergamon seethed below in the valley, right where a small but very bright nowadays city of Bergama is.
+The territory of the Acropolis in ancient times included temples and theater, palaces and sanctuaries, a library, and sleeping quarters.
+And the main, ordinary, residential part of the city of Pergamon seethed below in the valley, right where the small but very bright nowadays city of Bergama is.

 Let’s just say that the Acropolis of Pergamon is comparable to the Acropolis of well-known Athens.
 However, Pergamon has the steepest amphitheater in the world and sees much fewer tourists.
 Also, if in Athens you need to walk 15 minutes uphill to reach the Acropolis, then in Bergama you can take a cable car which is pretty convenient.
 If you have your own car, you can also drive up to the top and park a car near the entrance.

 If you haven’t seen yet a single large ancient city, Pergamon Acropolis will definitely leave an indelible impression.
 Especially with the scenery around it, this place looks amazing.

 Here is more information about the ticket price and schedule.